benchristel/fifth/README.md

 implement a Fifth VM.
 Fifth is also supposed to be reasonably pleasant to read.

+## Status of This Document

+This specification is a draft, and many parts of it are incomplete.
+Everything is subject to change.

 ## Overall Structure

 Fifth is a stack-based language where the computer's